Cressi Leonardo vs. Giotto

 Comparing the Cressi Leonardo and the Giotto

-After giving them a first glance, you will see that they do have quite a few differences.
+After giving them a first glance, you see they have quite a few differences.
 And no, that’s not only the price point.
 The Leonardo is cheaper by around $100 and is one of the most affordable scuba computers you can find.
-The Giotto is priced higher but also offers more functionality.
+The price point of the Giotto but it does in return offer more functionality.

 Both dive computers are very similar in size.
-They both provide a large display with a sharp display.
-The data displayed on the screen is very clearly displayed.
-The Giotto in addition to showing the standard data like depth, dive time, etc. also has a graphic CNS oxygen toxicity indicator.
+They both provide a large and sharp display.
+The data displayed on the screen displays clearly and easy to read.
+The Giotto besides showing the standard data like depth, dive time, etc. also has a graphic CNS oxygen toxicity indicator.
 This measures and displays the oxygen toxicity level for the Central Nervous System (CNS).

-The Leonardo as well as the Giotto have user exchangeable batteries.
+The Leonardo and the Giotto have user exchangeable batteries.
 They cannot be hot-switched, meaning the current data stays while you switch,but you don’t have to bring or send the dive watch to a service center or dive shop.
-This does make it easier to have a spare battery with you so you change it yourself if needed.
-The current battery level is displayed on the display of both models.
+This makes it easier to have a spare battery with you so you change it yourself if needed.
+They display the current battery level on the display of both models.

 Nitrox Handling and Sophisticated Functions